Presentation layer and Session layer of the OSI model

 The session layer is the fifth layer of the OSI layers model.
 It is responsible for initiating, establishing, managing, and terminating sessions between the local application and the remote applications.

-It defines standards for three modes of communication: full duplex, half-duplex, and simplex.
+It defines standards for three communication modes: full-duplex, half-duplex, and simplex.

 duplex modes

-In the full duplex mode, both devices can send and receive data simultaneously.
-The internet connection is an example of the full duplex mode.
+In full-duplex mode, both devices can send and receive data simultaneously.
+The internet connection is an example of full-duplex mode.

-In the half duplex mode, only one device can send data at a time.
+In half-duplex mode, only one device can send data at a time.
 A telephone conversation is an example of the half-duplex mode.

 Functions of the session layer